FCA Registered vs FCA Authorised: What’s the Difference?

 What Does FCA Authorised Mean?

-FCA authorisation is not a blanket approval for everything a firm might want to do.
-A firm may be authorised for one set of activities but not for another.
-For example, a firm might have permission for insurance distribution, consumer credit broking, investment advice, mortgage advice, payment services, claims management, or another regulated activity.
+When a firm is FCA authorised, it means that the Financial Conduct Authority has approved it to carry out certain regulated activities.
+The key word here is "specific."
+FCA authorisation isn’t a free pass for everything a firm might want to do.
+A firm could be authorised for one type of activity but not for another.
+For instance, it might have the go-ahead for insurance distribution, consumer credit broking, investment advice, mortgage advice, payment services, claims management, or other regulated activities.

 What Does FCA Registered Mean?

-Current status
+- Current status

-Firm Reference Number
+- Firm Reference Number

-Restrictions or requirements
+- Restrictions or requirements

-Trading names
+- Trading names

-Appointed representative relationships
+- Appointed representative relationships

 Is FCA Registered the Same as FCA Authorised?

-Is the firm currently authorised or registered?
+- Is the firm currently authorised or registered?

-Does it have any limitations or requirements?
+- Are there any limitations or requirements?

-Are there warnings, restrictions or disciplinary records?
+- Are there any warnings, restrictions, or disciplinary records?

 What Does FCA Regulated Mean?

-A directly authorised wealth management firm
+- A wealth management firm that’s directly authorised

-An appointed representative of a network
+- An appointed representative of a network

-A consumer credit broker
+- A consumer credit broker

-A payments firm
+- A payments firm

-A firm that is no longer authorised
+- A firm that’s no longer authorised

 Why the FCA Register Shows Different Types of Records